SkywalkerZ/homeService/README.md

 ### Stored Procedure

-The table customer_loyalty will be populated based on their order history, and points will be awareded based on that.
+The table customer_loyalty should populate based on their order history, and points will be awareded based on that.
 The points calculation is as follows:
 1. For customers with total orders below 20 get 15% of total money spent as reward points.
 2. For customer with total orders below 50 get 20% of total money spent as reward points.
 3. For customer with total orders above 100 get 25% of total money spent as reward points.

-The following stored procedure populates all the columns except points:
+The following stored procedure populates all the columns:

 ```
 CREATE OR REPLACE PROCEDURE calculate_customer_loyalty()